 - Season the fish with salt and pepper, then coat it with cornstarch or all-purpose flour.
 Fry over medium-high heat until crispy and golden brown.
 Transfer to a paper towel-lined plate or a wire rack.

-- Make the sauce by combining soy sauce, vinegar, sugar, cornstarch, and ½ cup of water in a bowl.
+- Make the sauce by combining soy sauce, vinegar, sugar, cornstarch, pineapple juice, and ½ cup of water in a bowl.
 Set it aside.

 - In a separate pan, sauté ginger until aromatic.
 Then, add red pepper flakes, garlic, and onions.
 Sauté for another minute or two until softened.